 How Much Is an MBA in Finance?

 One of the major considerations of any MBA program is the cost of the degree.
-U.S. News & World Report estimates tuition for a full-time MBA student to be about $50,000 or more a year, these fees can add up to $100,000 by graduation.
+U.S. News & World Report estimates tuition for a full-time MBA student to be about $50,000 or more a year, and these fees can add up to $100,000 by graduation.
 Beyond tuition there are other expenses, such as housing.
 Students enrolled in an on-campus program should also factor in the monthly cost of transportation.

 Any finance MBA degree will be a major investment.
 Different factors can affect the cost of attending business school.
 One is the cost of tuition since some schools are more expensive to attend.
 Graduate-level scholarships are available, but are usually reserved for full-time students.
 For part-time students, employers often have educational assistance programs that can help offset the cost of school.